fission/fission-workflows/README.md

 # Create a workflow that uses those two functions; a workflow
 # is just a function that uses the special "workflow" environment.
 #
-fission function create --name fortunewhale --env workflow --code examples/whales/fortunewhale.wf.json
+fission function create --name fortunewhale --env workflow --src examples/whales/fortunewhale.wf.yaml

 #
 # Map a HTTP GET to your new workflow function